Murnsurah/Traffic-Accidents-Analysis/README.md

 # Traffic-Accidents-Analysis
-I analysis road traffic accidents in Addis Ababa, Ethiopia, and gained some interesting insights.
+I analysed road traffic accidents in Addis Ababa, Ethiopia, and gained some interesting insights.
 The data was collated from Kaggle and it span from 2016-2020.

 ## Hypotheses generated
 1. People with less driving experiences are likely to cause accident